- Fruits: melons, apples, apricots, berries (other), berries (blueberries), figs, grapes, peaches, pears, plums, berries (strawberries)

 - Sustainable Communities: infrastructure analysis, local and regional food systems, partnerships, public participation, social networks

-Since 2010, the United States Department of Agriculture has funded the construction of over 200 high tunnels in the Homer District through the Natural Resources Conservation Service (NRCS).
-The Homer District covers the southern Kenai Peninsula and Kodiak Island, all within the southcentral region of Alaska.
-This is one of the highest concentrations of NRCS-funded high tunnels in the nation.
-The southern Kenai Peninsula is home to over 15,000 people in nearly a dozen small communities.
-We are at the literal “end of the road,” and growers and families are increasingly interested in questions of food security and the development of local sustainable agricultural opportunities.
-Many feel that the NRCS High Tunnel Program is providing local producers with an opportunity to extend the short growing season in this maritime sub-Arctic region.
+Since 2010, the United States Department of Agriculture has funded more than 150 producers with high tunnels in the Homer District through the Natural Resources Conservation Service (NRCS).
+This concentration of funded high tunnels is greater than anywhere else in the United States to date.
+Our area of Southcentral Alaska, the most populated region in the state, is home to over 15,000 people in nearly a dozen small communities (not counting Kodiak Island).
+We are at the literal “end of the road,” and it is critically important that we increase food security through development of local sustainable agricultural opportunities.
+The NRCS High Tunnel Program is providing local producers with an opportunity to maximize production and extend the short growing season in this maritime sub-Arctic region.

 Objective 3.
 Educate and engage the agricultural community of established and new local producers in order to maximize the potential of high tunnels in this region using local data.